 This is not a problem and is generally a good idea.

-“So when is the correct time to submit the online application?”
+“When is the correct time to submit the online application?”

 This depends on:

-- The visa that is being applied for.
+- The application being applied for.

 This is particularly relevant to applicants who are either: